mopidy/mopidy/docs/running/service.rst

 PulseAudio replacement.

-Check whether a configuration file for `pipewire-pulse` is available (may depends on the Linux distribution but :file:`/etc/pipewire/pipewire-pulse.conf` is standard); If not, copy from :file:`/usr/share/pipewire/pipewire-pulse.conf`.
+Check whether a configuration file for `pipewire-pulse` is available (may depend on the Linux distribution but :file:`/etc/pipewire/pipewire-pulse.conf` is standard); If not, copy from :file:`/usr/share/pipewire/pipewire-pulse.conf`.
 Then modify that file for `pipewire-pulse` to accept sound over TCP from localhost